DeepVoltaire/AutoAugment/README.md

 > For example, the policy found on ImageNet leads to significant improvements on a variety of FGVC datasets.
 Even on datasets for
 > which fine-tuning weights pre-trained on ImageNet does not help significantly [26], e.g. Stanford
 > Cars [27] and FGVC Aircraft [28], training with the ImageNet policy reduces test set error by 1.16%
-> and 1.76%, respectively.
-This result suggests that transferring data augmentation policies offers an
+> and 1.76%, respectively. __This result suggests that transferring data augmentation policies offers an
-> alternative method for transfer learning.
+> alternative method for transfer learning__.

 ### CIFAR 10